How should my chatbot interact? A survey on human-chatbot interaction design: Chatbots Social Characteristics

 \subsection{Conversational Intelligence}

-\textbf{Conversational intelligence} enables the chatbot to actively participate in the conversation and to demonstrate awareness of the topic discussed, the evolving conversational context, and the dialogue flow.
-Therefore, \textbf{conversational Intelligence} refers to the ability of a chatbot to effectively converse beyond the technical capability of achieving a conversational goal \cite{jain2018evaluating}.
+\textbf{Conversational intelligence} enables the chatbot to actively participate in the conversation and to demonstrate awareness of the topic discussed, the evolving conversational context, and the flow of the dialogue.
+Therefore, \textbf{conversational Intelligence} refers to the ability of a chatbot to effectively converse beyond the technical capability of achieving a conversational goal \citep{jain2018evaluating}.
 In this section, we discuss social characteristics related to \textbf{conversational intelligence}, namely: \textit{proactivity} (18 studies), \textit{conscientiousness} (11 studies), and \textit{communicability} (6 studies).
 Most of the studies rely on data that comes from the log of the conversations, interviews, and questionnaires.
 The questionnaires are mostly Likert-scales, and some of them include subjective feedback.
 Most studies analyzed the interaction with real chatbots, although Wizard of Oz (WoZ) settings are also common.
-In WoZ, participants believe to be interacting with a chatbot when, in fact, a person (or wizard) pretends to be the automated system \cite{dahlback1993wizard}.
-Only two papers did not evaluate a particular type of interaction because they were based on a literature review \cite{gnewuch2017towards} and surveys with chatbot's users in general \cite{brandtzaeg2017people}.
-See the supplementary materials for details (Appendix \ref{sec:supplemental}).
+Only two papers did not evaluate a particular type of interaction because they were based on a literature review \citep{gnewuch2017towards} and surveys with chatbot users in general \citep{brandtzaeg2017people}.
+Only five studies applied only quantitative methods, while seven focused on qualitative methods.
+The majority of the studies (15) applied mixed methods (both quantitative and qualitative).
+See the supplementary materials for details.